 - Recommended high school courses:

 - 2 or more years of foreign language

-* Due to the limited availability of ACT and SAT exam options during the COVID-19 global pandemic, most applicants are not required to submit a standardized test score to be considered for admission to BYU for spring, summer, fall 2021 and winter 2022.
-Applicants may choose to submit a test score if they feel it would strengthen their application; however, applicants who do not submit a test score will not be at a disadvantage.
-Applicants will be able to submit their application without an ACT or SAT test score by either the priority or final deadline.
-However, applicants will need to submit an official score by the date listed in the ACT/SAT deadline column if they would like it considered in their evaluation.
+*Due to the limited availability of ACT and SAT exam options during the COVID-19 global pandemic, most applicants are not required to submit a standardized test score to be considered for admission to BYU for spring 2021 through winter 2024.
+Applicants may choose to submit a test score if they feel it would strengthen their application.
+If a test score is required or the applicant chooses to include a test score, the score must be included at the time of submission.